datacamp-content-public/Application-Intro-to-T-SQL-Microsoft-SQL/slides/chapter_1_bf2ab310c48319c4cb626ccd81da9fe6.md

 `@script`
-We  can use the WHERE clause to filter our data so that we only return the rows that meet our desired criteria.
+We use the WHERE clause to ensure we only return rows that meet our desired criteria.

-The most common types of WHERE clause are shown here.
+Here we filter by >,
+ <,
+ >=,
+or <= to our desired values.

+As well as numeric values, we can also filter on strings or text.

-Note that when we filter string columns, we use single quotes to specify the desired string value.
+When we filter string columns, we use single quotes to specify the desired string value.

 As with order by - we can filter using a column that is not in the main SELECT statement